bashandbone/submod/CONTRIBUTING.md

 ## 🧪 Testing

-My philosophy on testing is to "test what matters."
+My philosophy on testing is "test what matters."
 Tests focus on integration and output -- if the tool performs as expected in realistic tests, then it's good.
 I'm not a fan of a flurry of unit tests that test implementation details and create a maintenance burden.

 ### Test Categories